Argon-Interactive/Xenon-Engine/ReadmeAssets/README_BuildL.md

 # Building for Linux

-## Required Packages (Inside the parethasis are the sugested versions)
+## Required Packages (Inside the parethasis are the suggested versions)

 - cmake (3.25)
 - g++/clang (g++ 12.2 / clang 14.0.5 )